robertlarkins/math-and-code-tricks/BashOnWindows.md

 ## Linux Bash

-Turn on Windows Subsystem for Linux
+Turn on Windows Subsystem for Linux (WSL)

 Go to Control Panel > Programs > Turn Windows features on or off
 And ensure Windows Subsystem for Linux is turned on.